tigera-solutions/cc-aks-security-compliance-workshop/README.md

       EOF
       ```

-   b.
-Deploy the policy to block traffic from and to feodo Threatfeed
+   2. Deploy the policy to block traffic from and to feodo Threatfeed

       ```yaml
       kubectl apply -f - <<-EOF